 After a great book with a good complete ending called Snow Like Ashes, Sara comes back with book two: Ice Like Fire.
 It begins three months after the last one ended.
-Angra, the main villain, had died those months ago, but Queen Meria wonders if his death was real.
+Angra, the main villain, had died months ago, but Queen Meria wonders if his death was real.
 Meria wants to rebuild her kingdom, but her boyfriend-but-not, Theron, has a father who wants her kingdom as his own.
 Theron becomes torn between his manipulative father and the ambitious girl by his side.

 However, this book has a major formatting change from the previous book that can be found on page one: multiple POVs.
 Exactly like how Allegiant did, this book goes through the POV of Meria’s real love interest, Mather, as well.
 The story starts with Mather not being able to do anything until he decides to protect Meria’s kingdom while she’s away.
 The change in POVs surprised me, but in a good way, because it may have saved this book.

 The major issue that is the most noticeable is the lack of action.
 Unlike the first book, questions that roam around in Meria’s head fill most of this book.
-Until about the last fourth of the book, she doesn’t take much action in the book, as she did last time.
+Until about the last fourth of the book, she doesn’t take much action like she did last time.
 The constant “Oh no”, but not having much action slows the book down.
 If the action in the whole book was the same as it is at the end, this book would’ve surpassed the first book by a long run.

 Most of the book is filled with not only speaking, but political speaking.
 So be prepared to remember strange terms and what they’re about.
 It isn’t hard to realize how not many people are on Meria’s side to stop Theron’s father though.
 Theron might not even be on her side anymore.